about

 Lowcountry Artist of the Year/ Griffith-Reyburn Award, 2017

-Solo Shows
+Solo and Two-Person Shows

-Connections, Miller Gallery 2022
+Connections.
+Miller Gallery.
+2022

-Cant Stop, Wont Stop Miller Gallery.
+Cant Stop, Won’t Stop.
+Miller Gallery.
 2019

 Wonderwheel Maryland Institute College of Art.
-Baltimore, MD 2019
+2019

 Oversight Miller Gallery.
-SC 2017
+2017

-Get Low Redux Contemporary Arts Center 2017
+Get Low Redux Contemporary Arts Center.
+2017

 Select Group Shows